Sterile neutrinos in lepton number and lepton flavor violating decays: Limits on Sterile Neutrino Mass and Mixing

-As seen from Eqs. (\ref{LNV-res}), (\ref{tau-dec}) and \rf{GT-comp-incl}, the decay rates of these processes depend on all the three $U_{e,\mu,\tau N}$ mixing matrix elements.
-In the literature it is a common practice to adopt some ad hoc assumptions on their relative sign in order to extract limits on them from the experimental bounds on the corresponding decay rates.
+As seen from Eqs. (\ref{LNV-res}), (\ref{LFV-res}), (\ref{tau-dec}) and \rf{GT-comp-incl}, the decay rates of these processes depend on all the three mixing matrix elements $U_{\alpha N}$ with $\alpha = e,\mu,\tau$.
+In the literature it is a common practice to adopt some ad hoc assumptions on their relative size in order to extract limits on them from the existing experimental bounds on the corresponding decay rates.
 These assumptions reduce the reliability of the obtained limits.
-In what follows we carry out a joint analysis of the above mentioned processes, without any additional assumptions of this sort.
+Our method is based on a joint analysis of the above mentioned processes, without any additional ad hoc assumptions of this sort.
 We apply a numerical Monte Carlo sampling in a parametric space